 When working dramaturgy a guiser is more likely to have a sumptuous costume than they are to have a beautiful mask.
 When masks are used they are often understated, practical and minimalist, allowing the ritualist to express their character's inner conflicts through facial expressions.
 Guisers use their beautifully crafted costumes to draw in hearth magic to 'gird' themselves in the trappings of the persona they will assume.

 Guiser performances often involve music of some sort, and some guiser bands work with a Troubadour as fellow-entertainers or supporters.
 By working with a priest, the guisers gain a measure of respectability.
-Likewise, while guising is generally seen as a yeoman pursuit, this does not prevent nobles serving as patrons for such groups, employing their magical or entertainment services, or indulging in dramatic pursuits.
+Likewise, while guising is generally seen as a yeofolk pursuit, this does not prevent nobles serving as patrons for such groups, employing their magical or entertainment services, or indulging in dramatic pursuits.

 A common Dawnish alternative to dramaturgy is the use of legendary beasts to create powerful magical effects.
-Both spellcasters and ritualists may evoke the spirit or qualities of a legendary beast when performing magic, a traditional form of totem magic.
+Both spellcasters and ritualists may evoke the spirit or qualities of a legendary beast when performing magic, a traditional form of aspect magic.